LHarveyDev/tree-of-knowledge/README.md

 I added a media query for screens above 991px which adds a margin-top in CSS to drop the image down slightly so it is more centrally aligned when viewed on larger screens.

 6. Next button on restart retaining background color from results screen.
-I added a line in my javascript code functionresetState which returns the 'Next' button background color to its original state.
+I added a line in my javascript code function resetState which returns the 'Next' button background color to its original state.

 ## Deployment